sheelersoft/caihdc.github.io/_posts/2017-6-9-dotnetcore-identity.md

 ```

 ## AuthController
 The AuthController will be the api controller that allows a user to login and logout from the client.
-It will have the Identity providers injected into the contstructors which will then be used to perform the login / logout logic.
+It will have the Identity providers injected into the contstructor which will then be used to perform the login / logout logic.
 Since earlier I configured every controller to use Authorize by default, I had to AllowAnonymous on the Login method.
 It's pretty straightforward so here is the code.

 ```c#
 using Microsoft.AspNetCore.Mvc;